The Culture Of Criminalization: Stanford Rape v. Orlando Shooting

 In the Stanford case the picture has been painted for us of a well to do young man, an accomplished swimmer who has caught him self in a world of trouble.
 This student of a prestigious university was caught in the act of sexual assault and found guilty of committing the crime.
 His defense was centered around how the nature of the university “party culture” and the casual attitude towards sexual activity influenced his ability to discern whether forcing himself onto an unconscious female student would be considered nonconsensual sex.
 It should be noted that there is no such thing as non consensual sex, there is sex, which implies consent, and rape, which is sex that occurs without consent.
+The Criminal Defense Firm – The Law Office of Brian Jones is where one can go to get the right help to attain justice.

 The first photo of Brock Turner released to the media was one of him wearing a suit, smiling, with a clean innocent appearance.
 He also looked quite young in the photo.
 This would not be immediately noticed as unusual unless we look at the first photo released of Trayvon Martin, the unarmed young man who was shot by off duty neighborhood watchmen George Zimmerman.